-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Springfield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Springfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Springfield is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Springfield who work in office and administrative support (14.45%), sales jobs (9.54%), and healthcare suport services (6.72%).

 The per capita income in Springfield in 2010 was $19,027, which is low income relative to Massachusetts, and lower middle income relative to the rest of the US.
 This equates to an annual income of $76,108 for a family of four.
 However, Springfield contains both very wealthy and poor people as well.

 Springfield is an extremely ethnically-diverse city.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Springfield, accounting for 43.17% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Springfield residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Springfield include Italian, French , Polish, and English.

 The most common language spoken in Springfield is English.
 Other important languages spoken here include Spanish and Vietnamese.